 They might have also had a meatloaf sandwich at the time, but not sure if that was a regional offering.
 I recall the meatloaf sandwich being enjoyed a bit by my Grandmother.
 Mostly because we mocked her a bit for getting a meatloaf sandwich.
 For most of the meals during this offer, the rest of my family got the Whopper.

-Never got to try BK Dinner baskets the accompanying Burger King Table Service, but still remember it?
+Never got to try BK Dinner baskets the accompanying Burger King Table Service, but still, remember it?
 That is because they had some high energy commercials during their “I Love this Place” phase of advertising featuring Dan Cortese as Dan the Whopper Man.
-They were part of that obnoxious high-energy attempt to try figure out how to sell to Generation X.
+They were part of that obnoxious attempt to try to figure out how to sell to Generation X by yelling a lot.

 Besides the grating tone, the commercials were good in that they did spell out the exact process and food available.
 Enjoy this collection of Burger King Table Service commercials.